-Photography is full of odd terms and aspect ratio is one of them.
-What is aspect ratio?
-Aspect ratio in photography in layman terms refers to the relationship between the height of an image and the width of an image.
+Photography is full of odd terms, and aspect ratio is one of them.
+What is the aspect ratio?
+In simple terms, aspect ratio in photography refers to the relationship between the height of an image and the width.

 If you’re just starting out with photography, you probably haven’t even come across this important term unless you’re thinking about making prints.
 But aspect ratio is important for a variety of photographic endeavors, including posting online.

 In photography, aspect ratio is a proportional relationship between a picture’s dimensions, its width to height.
 The aspect ratio is represented as two numbers separated by a colon.
 A photograph with a 1:1 aspect ratio is a square.
 A 2:1 ratio would be a photo twice as wide as tall.

 Aspect ratio might sound complicated on its surface, but it really is a simple concept to understand.
 Let’s break it down:

 Every camera has a sensor in it.
 The sensor is a square electronic component deep inside of your camera body.
 The sensor’s purpose is to capture the light coming in through the lens and use that light to form a digital image.

 Aspect ratio is primarily dictated by the sensor shape of the camera.
 Aspect ratio is taken from the width and height of the image that the sensor produces.

 Aspect ratio in modern cameras originated from film photography.
 The most popular film format had dimensions of 36mm x 24mm, which is a 3:2 aspect ratio.
 As a result, most cameras currently use either 36mm x 24mm size sensors or a similar formula with the same 3:2 aspect ratio.

 There are a few aspect ratios that you’ll see most commonly in the photography world.
 These are 3:2, 4:3, 1:1, and 16:9.